dovecot/documentation/source/configuration_manual/sieve/configuration.rst

    <http://tools.ietf.org/html/rfc5435/>`_.
 Particularly, the
    **denotify** command and **$text$** substitutions were removed from the new specification.
-For backwards compatibility, support for the old imapflags extension can be enabled using the :ref:`plugin-sieve-setting-sieve_extensions` setting.
+For backwards compatibility, support for the old imapflags extension can be enabled using the :pigeonhole:ref:`sieve_extensions` setting.
 This is disabled by default.

 -  The :ref:`include
    extension <pigeonhole_extension_include>`